malihawalji/BucketList-App/README.md

 Everyone has passions and goals, whether it is a country you would like to visit, a career goal you are aspiring towards or a habit you would like to break.
-As an avid traveller and dreamer, this app definitely is something I would use frequently keeping me inspired.
+As an avid traveller and dreamer, this app definitely is something I would use frequently, keeping me inspired.

 ##**User Stories**:
 ____